Powering the future: explore the rise of renewable energy jobs

 7. Hydrologist

-Job growth by 2031: Little or no change
+Job growth by 2033: 3% or about average

 Hydrologists study how precipitation impacts groundwater levels and river flows and use their knowledge to solve issues regarding water quality and availability.
 Additional duties for this role may include analyzing information on the environmental impacts of drought, erosion, floods, and pollution; researching strategies to reduce the harmful effects of erosion, sedimentation, and contamination; and evaluating the viability for projects such as hydroelectric power plants and wastewater treatment facilities.